 Academic Entry RequirementsMore Information

 Tertiary Qualifications Bachelor degree or equivalent, or Graduate Diploma in Environmental Policy and Management with a credit average.
-Relevant work experience may be taken into account.

 Fees and Scholarships